 Led Zeppelin II (1969)

-The album where Zeppelin’s identity solidifies is also one of their best.
+The album where the band's identity solidifies is also one of the best Led Zeppelin albums.

 On October 22, nearly 300 days after their first album, Jimmy Page and co released Led Zeppelin II.
 Both heavier and more textured than their debut, it far outstripped the success of its predecessor.
 Their label, Atlantic, received advance orders of 400,000 copies – nearly 10 times as many as Led Zeppelin.
 It peaked at No.1 in both the UK and the US.
 The musical revolution they had started had now officially gone worldwide.
 “That album captured the energy of being on the road,” Page said later.
 “That’s what I like about it.
 That record and the period around it seems like a tidal wave now.